SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Sometimes while applying for reimbursements, we try to limit people in the application because we fear that if we initially have too many people, instead of telling us to cut people, they might reject reimbursement for the tournament entirely (ghost the mail).
 Sometimes they reject tournaments if you've gone to other tournaments recently.
 I don't have experience communicating between students and the management, so I can't really tell how to work with the management.

-But basically, tournament reimbursement slots are kind of limited.
+Basically, tournament reimbursement slots are kind of limited.
 Every slot is hard earned by the clubheads or whoever communicates to the management.

 If you're using tournaments to incentivize people to come to sessions, even if it's a difficult job you need to stick to the stance you take.
 It's really difficult to stand your ground because it's an awkward job.